simnim/top-cat/README.md

 Check out `default_config.toml` for settings and an explanation of each variable

+# Available Computer Vision models:
+For this project you can use one of two models I've configured or roll your own.
+This is configurable with the `MODEL_TO_USE` config option.
+The two I've made easy to use are deeplabv3 -> `deeplab.py` and google's vision api -> `gvision_labeler.py`.
+To roll your own, simply create another python file in the project directory and implement get_labelling_func_given_config (see default_config.toml for more details) then of course set `MODEL_TO_USE` to the name of your new file without the .py suffix.

 ## You can also set up CRON to call top_cat.py every 5 mins
 `./top_cat.py` will only ever query the google vision api once per unique image/video url.
 Similarly, it'll also only post to slack once per new top cat/dog (if you set up slack integration)